Prowler (Marvel Comics): Aaron Davis

 The Ultimate Marvel incarnation of Prowler is Aaron Davis, the uncle of Miles Morales and the brother of Jefferson Davis.

 Whereas Jefferson reformed by marrying Rio Morales, Aaron never came around and became the cat burglar "Prowler."
-In his first appearance, he broke into Oscorp's abandoned lab to steal a small red box and other rare items from a safe but Oscorp's genetically altered spider crawled into his duffel bag without his knowledge.
+In his first appearance, he breaks into Oscorp's abandoned lab to steal a small red box and other rare items from a safe but Oscorp's genetically altered spider crawls into his duffel bag without his knowledge.
 Miles later visits his uncle's apartment and is bitten by Oscorp's spider.
 After Miles passes out and regains consciousness, Jefferson forbids Aaron to spend time with Miles on account of his criminal life.
 During a visit to Mexico City, Aaron fights off the Mexican crime boss Scorpion.
 When his deal with Scorpion goes bad, he is detained by Mexican authorities.
 Returning to New York, Prowler interrogates the Tinkerer who he kills while realizing his nephew is Spider-Man.
 He then claims various tech for himself: an electric suit, a winged suit and electric gauntlets.
 Davis uses his winged suit in a vain attempt to kill Scorpion.
 The next day, Aaron confronts his nephew about being Spider-Man.
 Davis initially convinces Spider-Man to assist in defeating Scorpion, however, Spider-Man comes to the realization of his uncle's exploitation.
 When Miles decides to sever their relationship, Aaron threatens to tell Jefferson and Rio of his nephew's secret identity.
 Spider-Man ultimately gets into a fight with Aaron that results in Aaron's gauntlets exploding, killing him but not before accusing his nephew of being just like him.
-Spider-Man later discovers that Aaron was hired to break into Oscorp by Donald Roxxon, and was revealed to be Turk Barrett's criminal acquaintance when he and Jefferson used to commit various crimes in their youth.